mozman/ezdxf/docs/source/howto/drawing-addon.rst

 of the :class:`Figure` class.
 The content within the :class:`Axes` limits will be scaled to fill the page.

+Use case: render the whole content to a PDF document with a specific paper size without worrying about scale.

 .. code-block:: Python

     fig.set_size_inches(8, 11)